Mind-Blowing New Art Space Superblue Opens in Miami

-As major artists like Nick Cave, Leo Villareal, and JR continue to brave new territory with their massive experiential installations, a groundbreaking new art center to experience these type of large-scale works is slated to open in Miami in early spring 2021.
-Superblue, a 50,000-square-foot center, launches with “Every Wall Is a Door,” which will include one of James Turrell’s light-based Ganzfeld installations as well as teamLab’s Between Life and Non-Life and a never-before-seen work by Es Devlin, entitled Forest of Us.
+As major artists like Nick Cave, Leo Villareal, and JR continue to brave new territory with their massive experiential installations, a groundbreaking new art center to experience these type of large-scale works opens in Miami on April 22.
+Superblue, a 50,000-square-foot center, launches with one of James Turrell’s light-based Ganzfeld installations, teamLab’s Between Life and Non-Life, and a never-before-seen work by Es Devlin, entitled Forest of Us, among other remarkable works of interactive art.

 “That’s the nature of experiential art—the work comes alive when you’re there to see it,” says Superblue cofounder and chief executive officer Mollie Dent-Brocklehurst.
 “It doesn’t just exist as an object.
 The teamLab work is talking to you, reacting to you.
 The Es Devin piece is created when you visit it because then it becomes fully alive.”

 Located in the city’s Allapattah neighborhood, just across the street from Miami’s recently reimagined Rubell Museum, Superblue occupies a former large-scale storage facility that has been transformed into a blank canvas for dynamic works of experiential art.
-One of the first moments set to greet visitors will be Turrell’s semi-permanent installation Ganzfeld, which uses an all-encompassing wash of monochromatic color to create a disorienting sensation of floating in light.
+Included in the exhibitions is Turrell’s semi-permanent AKHU, a Ganzfeld installation which uses an all-encompassing wash of monochromatic color to create a disorienting sensation of floating in light.

-Also on long-term view is teamLab’s project, entitled Between Life and Non-Life, which melds three pieces into an interconnected experience that explores the relationship between humanity and the natural world.
+On long-term view within the art center is teamLab’s project, entitled Between Life and Non-Life, which melds three pieces into an interconnected experience that explores the relationship between humanity and the natural world.
 The installation—which brings together the global debut of a new work Life Survives by the Power of Life and a reimagining of earlier designs Universe of Water Particles, Transcending Boundaries and Flowers and People, Cannot be Controlled but Live Together—will constantly change in response to visitor interactions.

 A third gallery was developed to offer artists a blank space to develop new ideas and host rotating exhibitions.
 For Superblue’s debut, this area will be home to Es Devlin’s newly created Forest of Us, that uses video, reflective surfaces, sculpture, and other media to offer an exploration of the respiratory system.
 Visitors must navigate a maze-like floor-plan only to emerge on a promontory that hovers above a body of water.
 “It was more driven by the art,” says Dent-Brocklehurst of the third gallery’s construction.